-NLP offers you a few specific models that are useful in dealing with anger and resentment.
+NLP offers you a specific models that are useful in dealing with anger, resentment and other unresourceful emotional states.

 When an individual comes to fully appreciate the cost of holding anger and resentment toward another person, they then have some choice in the matter of deciding to forgive.

 Psychological literature outlines four (4) steps or stages of forgiveness.

 1. Filled with anger.
 Don’t want to forgive.